 In conjunction with my review, it’s worth reading Crye’s JPC 2.0 Operator’s Manual.
-It says pretty much what I’m going to say, but using fewer words.

 Like the JPC, the JPC 2.0 is sized by the wearer’s plate size.
 I use medium plates, so I use a medium JPC 2.0.
 However, I’m just on the edge of the cummerbund sizing (the medium comes with a S/M cummerbund).

-Here are some of the salient features:
+Here’ s heads up on some of the JPC 2.0’s salient features:

-Instead, the 2.0’s placard area includes a loop Velcro lined slip pocket and there’s a popper at the base of the front plate bag for additional security.
+There is, however, a popper at the base of the front plate bag for additional security.

-Speaking of plates, my training plates were easy to install.
+My training plates were easy to install.

 Both front and rear plate bags employ a simple Velcro flap containment system at the base.
-The real gem, however, is the stretch fabric at the sides of the plate bags.
+The real gem, however, is the Tweave stretch fabric at the sides of the plate bags.